Particular/docs.particular.net/nservicebus/sql-persistence/saga.md

 ### Attribute required for other purposes

-It is likely a consumer of the persister will need to use the `[SqlSagaAttribute]` configurations options other than Correlation Id.
+It is likely a consumer of the persister will need to use the `[SqlSagaAttribute]` configuration options other than Correlation Id.
 For example to control the [table name for a saga](/nservicebus/sql-persistence/saga.md#table-structure-table-name).
 Given this likelihood, the argument for avoiding the necessity of an attribute is diminished.

 ## Table Structure